 Numismatic value

-The numismatic value of a coin pertains to its rarity, purity, quality, and demand, as well as every aspect that will interfere with the actual price a collector will pay for the numismatic coins.
+The numismatic value of a coin depends on its rarity, purity, quality, and market demand, as well as factors that affect the price a collector will pay, such as historical significance and intricate designs.

-Most silver bullion coins are valued mainly for their metal content, but numismatic coins derive additional value from scarcity, condition, and collector demand.
-While they may contain the same amount of silver as bullion coins, their collectible nature often allows them to command higher premiums.
+Most silver bullion coins are valued mainly for their metal content in the silver market, but numismatic coins derive additional value from scarcity, condition, and collector demand.

 The Morgan Silver Dollars are a good example of how a Silver coin can hold numismatic value.